senpainikolay/42/Sigmoid/Exam/readme.md

-# The files do not render properly.
+# The files won't render properly.
 Scroll down to see the missing outputs of ~~some~~ *most  pieces of code.

 # 1_analysis : Bussiness/Data Analysis Insights.